kunaljambhale06/useful-bash-scripts/README.md

 ## A collection of simple and practical Bash scripts that I wrote while I’m learning, exploring, and getting started with shell scripting.

-### These scripts cover basic tasks such as networking checks, random password generation, directory size calculation, using traps, functions, loops, and more.
+## These scripts cover basic tasks such as networking checks, random password generation, directory size calculation, using traps, functions, loops, and more.

 ### This repository is mainly for:

-#### Practising Bash concepts
+#### -Practising Bash concepts

 #### 1) Saving scripts I learn or experiment with